 These traditional, lightly fried squash fritters are amazing in every way.
-Golden, crispy outside with a ‘meaty’, warm, vegetable filling inside, these keftedes are packed with flavor and absolutely delicious.
+Golden, crispy outside with a ‘meaty,’ warm, vegetable filling inside, these kolokithokeftedes are packed with flavor and absolutely delicious.

 This recipe is a Cretan version that includes potatoes and carrots along with the zucchini.
 These additions give you a heartier, more substantial fritter that you can serve as a meal or meze and will make this your go-to kolokithokeftedes recipe!

-It’s tempting but do try to avoid using your food processor to grate your vegetables unless you’re sure of your blades.
+Although tempting, do try to avoid using a food processor to grate your vegetables unless you’re sure of your blades.
 Dull or incorrect blades can mush up your veggies instead of shred them.
-We want to maintain a bit of integrity and texture for this recipe so shred by hand if you can!
-And wring out your grated veggies well.
+We want to maintain a bit of integrity and texture for this recipe, so shred by hand if you can and wring out your grated veggies well.

-Gather them into a clean tea/dish towel and wring out over a bowl in the sink.
-I can remember doing this with my yiayias, they could always wring out another drop or two.
+Next, Gather them into a clean tea/dish towel and wring out over a bowl in the sink.
+I can remember doing this with my yiayias — they could always wring out another drop or two.
 They’d both save the liquid for vegetable stock and I try to as well.
-The zero-waste movement could have learned a thing or two those ladies!
+The zero-waste movement could have learned a thing or two from those ladies!

 These kolokithokeftedes are pan fried in just a bit of light sunflower oil.
 Try to find a pan with low sides to make turning easier and preferably a 9-10 inch diameter to give your fritters room.
 Make sure not to crowd the pan as that will bring the temperature of the oil down quickly and leave you with soggy, greasy fritters.